 Cobalt’s playbook for revenue alignment

 In fact, Cobalt’s former champions playbook has generated $1.79M in new business pipeline.
-Read on to learn about their strategy and the market trends that make revenue alignment essential for every B2B sales leader.
+Here's how Cobalt built their playbook and why these market trends make it work.

 Market trends that make this a now-or-never playbook